 The upper levels of the cathedral are full of mystery.
 You can see ancient passageways, corridors and windows.
 If only you could sneak away up there for a look…

-That’s right, the upper levels of the cathedral are accessible and guided tours have become one of the real hot tickets in Orkney.
+The guided tours of the upper levels of the cathedral have become one of the real hot tickets in Orkney.
 Groups are led up the narrow, spiral, stone staircases, passing galleries and collections of artefacts, the cathedral clock mechanism, the huge bells and the base of the spire, before getting the chance to take in a bird’s eye view of Kirkwall.

-‘You really get that personal feel with the tours, and you get into some of the really little spaces too,’ said Fran.
-‘It’s never the same tour twice either.
-We always find something new to talk about or you might have noticed something in a book that’s worth highlighting, we really do love it!’
+"You really get that personal feel with the tours, and you get into some of the really little spaces too," says Fran.
+"It’s never the same tour twice either.
+We always find something new to talk about or you might have noticed something in a book that’s worth highlighting, we really do love it."

-The cathedral is one of the most popular attractions in Orkney.
-In 2016 alone around 175,000 people stepped inside.
-Visitors from around the world have taken part in the tours, which run twice a day on Tuesdays and Thursdays all year round.
-But the tour groups are kept very small to ensure that everyone gets that special experience – something Fran says is very important.
+The cathedral is one of the most popular attractions in Orkney with hundreds of thousands of people stepping inside every year.
+Visitors from around the world have taken part in the tours, but the tour groups are kept very small to ensure that everyone gets that special experience – something Fran says is very important.